 b.
 All matches will be played at scratch with no handicap strokes.

 c.
 Where applicable, the Rules of Golf for four-ball matches shall take precedence over the Rules of Golf for singles matches.

 a.
 Male Club Members.
-ONLY male golfers who are active members of GAP Member Clubs and are in good standing and are listed the GAP/GHIN handicap report for the competing Club by April 1, 2022
+ONLY male golfers who are active members of GAP Member Clubs, are in good standing and are listed the GAP/GHIN handicap report for the competing Club by April 1, 2022

 b.
 Amateur Status.
 All players must have unquestionable amateur status.

 c.
 Age Requirements.
 The GAP does not require any player, who fits into the handicap requirements of his team to be of a certain age.
 However, a Junior or college player should consult his team coach before competing.
 Competing in the BMW GAP Team Matches could prohibit him from any school athletic activity.

 d.
 New Members.
 The GAP requires all players to have a handicap showing on the April 1 Eligible Player Roster.
 Clubs must add new members and at least three scores for each prior to March 31, 2022; otherwise, those members will not be eligible.
 New members joining the club after March 31, 2022 may be added up until April 8, 2022 by contacting the Golf Office.
 New members joining after April 8, 2022 will not be eligible for the 2022 matches.

 e.
 Members of More Than One Club.
 May compete with only one club.
 Example: if a player is a member of Club A and Club B, and that player plays for Club A the first week, he is only eligible to play for Club A in the following weeks.